wtkns/PORTALS/README.md

 # PORTALS: **Passage Oracle for Realtime Transformation And Luminous States.**

-Specification for a real-time performance sequencer for transforming and compositing multichannel video.
+WIP Specification for a real-time performance sequencer for transforming and compositing multichannel video.

 <https://youtu.be/3JDeF_KNhiE>